Eleanor the Great: Production

 Scarlett Johansson expressed an early desire to direct, inspired at age 12 while observing Robert Redford during the filming of The Horse Whisperer (1998).
 In September 2023, it was announced that Johansson would make her feature directorial debut with Eleanor, Invisible, a character-driven script by Tory Kamen about an elderly woman navigating loss and transition in New York City.

 The project was introduced to Johansson by Celine Rattray of Maven Screen Media.
 Moved by the script, Johansson decided to direct and produce the film.
 These Pictures co-founders Jonathan Lia and Keenan Flynn supported her involvement.
 Kamen, who had struggled for eight years to produce the screenplay, credited Johansson's industry influence for facilitating its realization.

 In February 2024, June Squibb, Chiwetel Ejiofor, Jessica Hecht, and Erin Kellyman joined the cast in undisclosed roles, with TriStar Pictures and Sony Pictures Classics partnering to distribute for the first time.
 Squibb, 94 at the time, was then announced to be cast in the titular role, a decision Johansson deemed essential.
 The project received backing from Pinky Promise, a female-led production company, and Johansson was granted full creative autonomy.
 Hélène Louvart was chosen as director of photography, and principal photography got underway in February 2024.
 Filming locations included Coney Island, New York City, which presented logistical challenges due to Squibb's age and the urban environment.
 Filming wrapped in April.
 Johansson also worked closely with the USC Shoah Foundation to ensure the authenticity of a subplot involving Holocaust survivors.
 Real survivors were cast for scenes depicting a support group.

 Release

 In April 2025, Eleanor the Great was revealed to be part of the Un Certain Regard lineup at the Cannes Film Festival, where it had its world premiere on May 20, 2025.
+The film was shown at the Toronto International Film Festival 2025.
 It was released on September 26, 2025.

 Reception

 Critical reception

-Variety named June Squibb as one of the 5 actresses who are early contenders for the Academy Award for Best Actress of 2025.
+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 28 critics, indicating "mixed or average" reviews.